Monday, April 27, 2026

 4:00-4:50 PM

-Presenter: Jeremy K. Farrell from Jeremy K. Farrell, Autism Advocate
+Presenter: Jeremy K. Farrell, Autism Advocate

 This presentation focuses on developing tools for healthy understandings of, and interactions with, neurodivergent individuals.
 It covers language and terminology, accessibility efforts, strategies for specific situations, and many personal and professional stories.
 It’s for anyone who wants to make their spaces more accessible and welcoming to neurodivergent employees and patrons.